Do you need an Electrical Safety Certificate for your rental property?

 If you had an EICR carried out on the property prior to 2019; make sure that that report is valid with the current regulations.

-About the inspection
+What does the inspection check?

 The regulations require a landlord to have the electrical installation in their property inspected and tested by a competent person every 5 years, at least.
 The report you get must be covered by a competent person scheme, such as the NICEIC.